 - Grab a tool of your choice.
-This can be a hairbrush, a wide-tooth comb, a toothbrush, a mascara wand (make sure it’s clean!).
+This can be a hairbrush, a wide-tooth comb, a toothbrush, a mascara wand (make sure it’s clean, obviously).
 Dip it into the juice.
 Apply it on your hair until all your hair is soaked with lemon juice.

 - Lastly, find some sun!
 It will only “activate” with sunshine, so get out there and make sure your hair gets some sun.
 The longer your hair is in the sun, the lighter it will get, although 20 minutes is more than enough to get a little bit of difference.

-The method above will lighten your hair by perhaps half a shade – so yes, super small difference, but that’s why it looks so natural.
+The method above will lighten your hair by perhaps half a shade – yes, it’s a small difference, but that’s why it looks so natural.
 If you want to keep going lighter and lighter, do this several times.
-I once did this over the Summer 5 different times, and my dark brown hair looked golden.
+I once did this over summer in high school 5 different times, and my dark brown hair looked golden.

-After doing the steps above though – remember to wash your hair and condition it throughly.
-Do not let the lemon juice stay on your hair for long (it will dry it out and can damage it) and again, make sure to only get the lemon juice on your hair and nothing else.
+After doing the steps above, remember to wash your hair and condition it throughly.
+Do not let the lemon juice stay on your hair for long (it will dry it out and can damage it) and do not get it in your eyes or too close to your scalp, as it will sting!